Reasoning or Memorization? Unreliable Results of Reinforcement Learning Due to Data Contamination: Results Analysis

-\paragraph{Qwen's stronger mathematical capabilities.} Considering obtaining a reward of 1 on a \randomcalculation instance is virtually impossible, we report \textit{Max@16}, the highest score among 16 samples, instead of \textit{Pass@16} in Figure~\ref{fig:qwen_random_calc_and_rlvr}.
-We observe that on our~\randomcalculation datasets, \qwenmathSevenB can surpass the Max@16 threshold when provided with correct reward signals.
-This finding indicates that reward-aligned RLVR effectively transfers the model’s high-accuracy single-step arithmetic skills (see template-enabled accuracy in Figure \ref{fig:random_calc_datasets}) to more complex multi-step calculations, as illustrated by one reasoning trace in Figure \ref{fig:example_rlvr_qwen2.5_math_7b_5_step_correct}.
-In contrast, under the incorrect and random reward configurations, the Qwen model either maintains its base performance or exhibits only marginal and unstable improvements.
-This further highlights the critical role of correct and well-aligned reward signals in enhancing model performance on uncontaminated datasets.
-Notably, \llamaEightBInstruct fails to surpass the Max@16 threshold even when trained with correct reward signals, and its accuracy falls below the greedy-decoding baseline when exposed to spurious signals.
-This discrepancy indirectly suggests that Qwen2.5 exhibits stronger mathematical capabilities compared to Llama3.1; however, such inherent strength is not the root cause of its performance boosting under spurious reward on contaminated datasets.
+\paragraph{Qwen v.s.
+Llama on Clean Benchmark.} Considering obtaining a reward of 1 on a \randomcalculation instance is virtually impossible, we report \textit{Max@16}, the highest reward among 16 samples of initial model, in Fig.~\ref{fig:qwen_random_calc_and_rlvr}.
+We observe that on \randomcalculation datasets, \qwenmathSevenB can surpass Max@16 when provided with correct reward signals.
+This finding indicates that reward-aligned RLVR effectively transfers the high-accuracy single-step arithmetic skills (as shown in Fig.~\ref{fig:random_calc_datasets}) to more complex multi-step calculations, as illustrated by one reasoning trace in Fig. 16 of Appendix.
+In contrast, under the incorrect and random reward configurations, the Qwen model either maintains its base performance or exhibits only marginal and unstable improvements, due to the learning of format as explained in \citet{Spurious-Rewards}.
+This improvements gradually disappear when calculation steps increased from 5 to 10.
+This further highlights the critical role of correct and well-aligned reward signals in enhancing model performance on uncontaminated and difficult datasets.
+Notably, \llamaEightBInstruct fails to surpass the Max@16 even when trained with correct reward signals, and its accuracy falls below the greedy-decoding baseline when exposed to spurious signals.
+This discrepancy indirectly suggests that Qwen2.5 exhibits stronger mathematical capabilities than Llama3.1 before mid-training.
+However, such inherent strength is not the root cause of its performance boosting under spurious reward on contaminated datasets.